amoliverio/dada2_fiererlab/dada2_tutorial_16S.md

 Before chosing sequence variants, we want to trim reads where their quality scores begin to drop (the `truncLen` and `truncQ` values) and remove any low-quality reads that are left over after we have finished trimming (the `maxEE` value).
 | <span> |
 | :--- |
 | **WARNING:** THESE PARAMETERS ARE NOT OPTIMAL FOR ALL DATASETS.
 Make sure you determine the trim and filtering parameters for your data.
-The following settings are generally appropriate for MiSeq runs that are 2x150 bp.
+The following settings are generally appropriate for MiSeq runs that are 2x150 bp. <br>

 You will want to change this depending on run chemistry and quality: for 2x250 bp runs you can try truncLen=c(240,160) as per the dada2 tutorial if your reverse reads drop off in quality and higher, for example, truncLen=c(240,240) if they do not.